Mitzvah Corps of the American South

 Participants will spend time with each organization, contextualizing its importance in the regrowth of the city, participating in the hands-on efforts that needs to be done, and building meaningful relationships with employees, fellow volunteers, and community members as they work together.

-Each day, participants will have the opportunity to experience the culturally rich and dynamic city of New Orleans, and get a taste of all it has to offer.
+Each day, participants will have the opportunity to experience the culturally rich and dynamic cities of the Deep South, and get a taste of all it has to offer.

 Days 1-2 – Welcome to New Orleans